Foo Fighters announce new drummer during livestream event

-During a livestreamed event on Sunday, the Foo Fighters named veteran musician Josh Freese as their new drummer, Variety reported.
+(KTLA) – During a live-streamed event Sunday, the Foo Fighters named veteran musician Josh Freese as their new drummer, Variety reported.

+Freese is no stranger to music fans and was even a part of the London and Los Angeles Hawkins tribute concerts the band played in Sept.
+2022.

-The announcement comes as the band heads out this week on its first tour since drummer Taylor Hawkins suddenly passed away in Colombia in March of last year.
+The announcement comes as the band heads out on its first tour since drummer Taylor Hawkins suddenly passed away in Colombia in March of last year.

-During the livestream event, dubbed Foo Fighters: Preparing Music for Concerts, the band played several of their past hits, along with songs from their upcoming 10-track album “But Here We Are,” which is due to be released on June 2.
+The livestream event, dubbed Foo Fighters: Preparing Music for Concerts, featured the band playing several of their past hits, along with songs from their upcoming 10-track album “But Here We Are,” which is due to be released on June 2.

 The new album will be “a brutally honest and emotionally raw response to everything Foo Fighters endured over the last year,” the band said in a statement last month.